inductiva/inductiva/inductiva/coastal/README.md

     ascii_xyz_file_path = bathymetry_path)
 ```

-The bathymetry can be inspected by plotting it with a given resolution, in this
+This bathymetry huge, since it contains the data of the entire Algarve region, so to visualize it
-case 200m x 200m:
+we need to specify a given resolution.
+In this case 200m x 200m:

 ```python
 bathymetry.plot(x_resolution=200, y_resolution=200, show=True)